Active case

 How to help someone experiencing self-esteem issues stemming from social media

 Parents need to be aware of self-esteem issues in their children.
-A child may be suffering from low self-esteem If they:
+A child may be suffering from low self-esteem if they:

 • Seem unsure of themselves